 Ford Explorer has a robust suspension that can take on bumps and potholes.
 The 4-door versions have an independent rear suspension system that helps the rear wheels connect to the rear differential using half-shaft axles.

 The reliability of the Ford Explorer has been pretty good over the years, with 2010, 2011, and 2012 being the most reliable models.
 The Explorer 2019, 2002, 1993, and 2004 models follow closely.
-Even though there were issues with the 2020 and 2021 models, these vehicles hold their value well and are less likely to have transmission issues.
+Even though there were issues with the latest models, these vehicles hold their value well and are less likely to have transmission issues.

 The Ford Explorer has an electronic stability control system to assist the driver in controlling the car in critical situations.
 This makes it an excellent vehicle for families who want to be safe on the road.

-The Toyota 4runner is another excellent choice that can handle anything you throw at it.
+The Toyota 4runner is another excellent choice to handle anything you throw at it.
 The 4runner has a high ground clearance of 9.6 inches to take on bumps and potholes without any problems.
-It is built on an independent double-wishbone at the front and the coil spring at the rear end.
+It is built on an independent double-wishbone at the front and the coil spring at the rear.

-In terms of reliability, the Toyota 4Runner has a predicted score of 81 out of 100, which is considered great.
-It has ta traction control system to prevent wheels from losing grip and vehicle stability control.
+Regarding reliability, the Toyota 4Runner has a predicted score of 81 out of 100, which is considered great.
+It has a traction control system and vehicle stability control to prevent wheels from losing grip.

 The New Lexus GX460 has a ground clearance of 8.1 inches, which is excellent on off-road paths.
 It is fitted with a double-wishbone suspension system in the front and a multi-link suspension system in the rear.

-This Luxury SUV is super reliable, with predicted reliability of 83/100.
+This Luxury SUV is super reliable, with a predicted 83/100.
 It is designed with pretensions to put you in place in case of hitting a bump, a stability control system, traction control, and anti-lock brakes.

 The Jeep Wrangler is the perfect car for turning every drive into an adventure.
-It has great ground clearance, with the 2022 model having 8.4 inches, the 2020 model having 10 inches, and the 2019 model with 10.8 inches.
+It has great ground clearance, with the latest model having 9.7 inches, the 2020 model having 10 inches, and the 2019 model 10.8 inches.
 This makes it reliable in handling bumpy roads.

 Each Jeep model is ready with standard suspensions.
 The Wrangler boasts standard Dana 44 Front and rear axles that flexes nicely over potholed roads.
 It has a 3.5/5.0 reliability rate and ranks at 25/26 compact SUVs.